 Having extra medications that you take regularly on hand also is important.
 If a State of Emergency is declared where you live, you may be able to refill prescriptions early.
 It’s better to be prepared than to be caught without critical diabetes supplies and medications if you are quarantined or catch COVID-19.

-Blood sugar levels also may vary if you decrease your carbohydrate or fluid intake when you feel sick.
+Blood sugar levels may vary if you decrease your carbohydrate or fluid intake when you feel sick.
 Monitor your blood sugar levels more frequently than usual during an illness to manage fluctuating blood sugar levels.
 Be aware that over the counter (OTC) medications can have an effect on your blood sugar.
 Many OTC cough syrups contain sugar, and while there are syrups that do not contain sugar, these medications can cause your blood sugar levels to rise.

 Other medications can be used to treat the symptoms of COVID-19, but should be used with caution if you are diabetic.

-Consult your doctor before taking any medication.
+Consult your provider before taking any medication.